 If you plan to travel, you should first check with your bank and credit card issuers to find out what the foreign transaction charges will be, suggests Gregory Karp, author of "Make Your Credit Cards Work for You Instead of You for Them."
 The information should be disclosed in your card agreements -- a change from the past, when the first time a card user might find out about the fee was when it came in the bill after a trip.

 Through a class-action suit, card issuers were punished for failing to disclose the information, with more than 10 million checks going out to credit card holders to compensate them for inadequate disclosures.
-Most of the checks were sent by January 2012; a related suit regarding American Express customers is still in appeal as of June 2012.
+Most of the checks were sent by January 2012; a related suit regarding American Express customers resulted in the distribution of more than 7.4 million checks to credit card holders by the end of July 2013.
 See ccfcsettlement.com for more information.

 Tips for fee-averse travelers

-If you're a frequent traveler abroad, experts you to take action well before the wheels go up on your flight.
-They advise:
+If you're a frequent traveler abroad, experts suggest that you take action well before the wheels go up on your flight:

-If you travel frequently, it may make sense to apply for a card that does not charge transaction fees or that charges less than 3 percent.
+- If you travel frequently, it may make sense to apply for an EMV-enabled card or one that does not charge transaction fees.
 For example, credit unions are more likely to cap foreign transaction fees at the 1 percent Visa/MasterCard charge.